seanowenhayes/recipe-scraper/README.md

 * `crawled` fires with the url of the crawled page
 * `info` tag and message, just misscelaneous info
 * `error` fires when something unexpected happens
-* `finnish` fires at the end with all crawled urls and the date finished
+* `finish` fires at the end with all crawled urls and the date finished